sardariuss/godwin/README.md

 ## Roadmap:

 ### V0.1
+DONE:
 - questions can pass into 3 selection stages: created, selected, archived
 - users can ask new questions
 - users can upvote/downvote new questions
-- users can vote on open questions
+- users can vote on selected questions
-- admin is able to assign one category for each side (agree/disagree)
+- users can categorize archived questions
-- user profiles get updated after question categorization
+- user profiles get updated after a question is categorized
-- question status gets updated according to the rules
+- question status gets updated according to the rules BACKEND TODO:
-- suport change of parameters as admin:
+ - being able to change scheduler parameters as admin
-  - number of questions that are open daily
-  - duration question open
+ - being able to change categories definitions as admin
-  - update, add or remove political categories
+ - add user categorization neutral bar
-- front-end:
-  - find a logo
+ - order question by hotness
-  - default user avatar
+ - make user name unique
-  - login through II or plug or ?
-  - simple view of profile (bar for each political category)
+ - run scheduler via heartbeat
+TO THINK:
+- add user "boldness" indicator, or just a boolean slider for if question has been answered blindly or not ?
+- should we allow to modify the vote on a question ? yes but it can change your "boldness" depending on question status

+LATER:
+ - add sensitive vote to hide sensitive questions
-  - timer to update questions status (no heartbeat til fixed)
+ - add duplicate vote to mark questions as duplicate
-  - works on phone

 ### V0.2: DAO and tokenization
 - implement SNS, use its DAO instead of an admin